 Most of the Island beaches allow dogs out of season but a beach ban comes in effect between 1st May and 30th September which prevents dogs being allowed to use them.

-Dog Friendly Things to Do: There are over 500 miles of footpaths on the Ise of Wight and we have some great ones to pick from on our Walking page.
+Dog Friendly Things to Do: There are over 500 miles of footpaths on the Isle of Wight and we have some great ones to pick from on our Walking page.

-The Island is full of great attractions from gardens, historic buildings and fun attractions many of which are happy to allow dogs such as Mottistone Gardens, Robin Hill, Ventnor Botanic Gardens and many more.
+The Island is full of great attractions from gardens, historic buildings and fun attractions many of which are happy to allow dogs such as Mottistone Gardens, Robin Hill, Ventnor Botanic Gardens, Isle of Wight Steam Railway and many more.